9 Best Roadside Assistance Plans in 2023

 - Vehicle towing: A tow truck will haul your vehicle to your home or nearby repair shop.
 Mileage limits often apply (e.g., you’re covered for 15 miles) and you will be responsible for costs that exceed this limit.

-- Winching service: Pull your vehicle to safety when it’s stuck in dangerous terrains, such as mud, sand, snow or water.
+- Winching service: Get your vehicle extracted when it’s stuck in dangerous terrains, such as mud, sand, snow or water.
 Coverage generally does not extend to off-roading incidents.

 - Fuel delivery: Arrange for gas to get delivered to your location if your tank is empty.
 Delivery costs are covered but you will typically pay out-of-pocket for the cost of fuel.